 Change is essential, yet it can be hard.
-In this book, behavioral scientist Dr. B.J.
+This book by behavioral scientist Dr. B.J.
 Fogg presents a universal approach to help you understand all types of human behavior, and to design any behavioral change or habit.
-In this Tiny Habits summary, you’ll learn the conceptual frameworks and steps for behavioral design using Tiny Habits.
-Do check out our book summary bundle in pdf/mp3 infographic, text and audio formats!
+In this free Tiny Habits summary, you’ll learn the conceptual frameworks and steps for behavioral design using Tiny Habits.

 Tiny Habits: An Overview